• Skip to primary navigation

 • Using the same pan the fish was cooked in, melt the butter and then stir in the flour (image 3 above).

-• Add the milk that the fish was cooked in and continue to stir over a low heat until the mixture thickens and a spoon leaves a trail when drawn through it (image 4 above).
+• Add the milk that the fish was cooked in and continue to stir over low heat until the mixture thickens and a spoon leaves a trail when drawn through it (image 4 above).

 • The consistency of the sauce should be that of thickish custard.